Tasmanian Regional Sustainability Planning

 The Australian Government has invested $29.2 million into the Sustainable Regional Development program to secure a sustainable future for Australia's high growth areas.
 The challenge is to help regional centres achieve their economic and social potential while safeguarding their environmental assets.
 Tasmania is one of several areas selected for this program.
 Other areas already benefitting from the program are the Lower Hunter region in New South Wales, Perth and Peel regions in Western Australia, Upper Spencer Gulf region in South Australia, and the Great Barrier Reef in Queensland.

 The tourism industry is a key driver of the Tasmanian economy.
 Opportunity exists to expand the capacity of the tourism industry to deliver high quality experiences within one of the country’s most beautiful natural landscapes.
 The sustainable regional development approach would enable this industry growth to occur in a sustainable manner, taking account of social, economic and environmental values.

 Tasmania has a high density of matters of national environmental significance, including three World Heritage sites, thirteen national heritage listed places, 191 threatened species and ecological communities (of which 122 are endemic) and migratory species.

-What will regional sustainability planning in Tasmania involve?
+What does regional sustainability planning in Tasmania involve?